Understanding the Data Sprawl

 In October of 2017, Joe Caserta, Caserta Founder and President, led a 3-day educational series: Agile Data Warehousing, ETL, and Big Data Workshops.
 On the third day of the course Joe explained a common business challenge known as the Data Sprawl.

-The following is an excerpt from the recording.
+The following is an edited transcript from the recording.

 The Data is Ready